ozaner/ozanerhansha.github.io-OLD/_posts/other/00-0-0-on-culpability.md

 In the other instance however, he was charged and convicted of manslaughter.

-Both instances of the man made the same, poor, decisions up to the point of the accident.
+Both instances of the man made the same, poor decisions up to the point of the accident.
 And neither wanted to kill anybody that night.
 What then delineates these two situations?
-What makes the man a murderer in one situation and in the other a drunk driver?
+What makes the man a murderer in one situation and in the other just a drunk driver?

 Luck.